Tianyue-Zhao/fa21-cse110-lab4/expose/javascript/part2.md

 Question 16: in file
 Question 17: the result is [2,4,6], because the callback multiplies numbers by 2
-    The new array contains each element of the original array multiplied by 2
+    The new array contains each element of the original array multiplied by 2 Question 18: in file
+Question 19: the code prints 1, waits a second and then prints 2, 3, 4.
+    The output should be 1\n2\n3\n4